electrickery/ROM-emulator/README.md

 The current hardware version 1.1 uses an Arduino Mega 2560 with a shield containing a 32 kByte RAM-chip which is (partially) readable by the target board processor.
 The Arduino USB-connection is available as serial port to the development system.
 This allows to write Intel-hex data to the RAM.

+The problems with the 1.1 version are probably solved with the 1.3 version.
+This version awaits production and testing.

 Current command set of the Arduino sketch:

 		- ROM emulator v0.9 --